Gear and Health

 Lance Creek (mile 24.3) to Neel Gap (mile 31.7).
 7.4 miles

-The Blood Mountain climb seemed to go on forever, but it's does not have any extremely gnarly bits to negotiate.
-Blood Mountain is the highest point on the Georgia section of the trail, at 4,461 feet.
+The Blood Mountain climb seemed to go on forever, but it does not have any extremely gnarly bits to negotiate.
+At 4,461 feet, Blood Mountain is the highest point on the Georgia section of the trail.
 The final ascent to the stone building at its peak is a pretty sight for sore feet.

 The building was built in the 1930s.
 According to the official guidebook, it may have been built by the Civilian Conservation Corps (one of Roosevelt's new Deal projects to make work for unemployed, unmarried men between 18 and 25 years of age).